EXPLAINER: Who is leading the crackdown on Iran’s protests?

 WILL IRAN SUCCEED IN QUASHING THE PROTESTS?

-Iran has stamped out several waves of protests over the years, including the so-called Green Revolution of 2009, when millions took to the streets after a disputed presidential election.
+Iran has stamped out several waves of protests over the years, including the Green Movement of 2009, when millions took to the streets after a disputed presidential election.
 Hundreds were killed in 2019 when Iran put down demonstrations over the heavily-sanctioned country’s prolonged economic crisis.

 But the latest protests have a different feel, which could make them harder to extinguish.